Stochastic PDEs for large portfolios with general mean-reverting volatility processes: Convergence of the empirical measure processes and the limiting SPDE

-In order to study our setting, some assumptions need to be made.
-We assume that $(\Omega,\,\mathcal{F},\,\{\mathcal{F}_{t}\}_{t\geq0},\,\mathbb{P})$ is a complete fitlered probability space, which can be decomposed as a product of three independent probability spaces representing the three different sources of randomness.
-That is, we can write
+In order to state our convergence results, we need to describe our set up in more detail first.
+Let $(\Omega,\,\mathcal{F},\,\{\mathcal{F}_{t}\}_{t\geq0},\,\mathbb{P})$ be a complete filtered probability space, which can be decomposed as a product of three independent probability spaces representing the three different sources of randomness as follows